microsoft/vcpkg-docs/vcpkg/users/assetcaching.md

 The workflow of this asset source is:

-1. Attemp to read from the mirror
+1. Attempt to read from the mirror
 1. (If step 1 failed) Read from the original url
 1. (If step 2 succeeded) Write back to the mirror